polyaxon/polyaxon/site/docs/setup/connections/artifacts.md

   * volumeClaim: volume claim name.
   * mountPath: path where to mount the volume content in the container
-  * readOnly: if the volume should be mounted in read only mode.
+  * readOnly: if the volume should be mounted in read-only mode.

 ### Example usage as the default artifactsStore